Mad-Chuck/ToolAreaSelect/README.md

 ## 🎮 How to Use

-1. Equip a watering can.
+1. Equip a hoe or watering can.
-1. Hold ctrl and use the mouse wheel to adjust the watering power.
+1. Hold ctrl and use the mouse wheel to adjust the power.
 1. Left-click on the ground to walk to the clicked tile and use tool on selected area automatically once you arrive.
 1. Click on a water tile to instantly refill the can.